IamB3ST/LearningDL/README.md

-# Deep Learning Notebook (updating)
+# Learning Vision&Graphics (updating)

-This repository aims to record my process of learning the Deep Learning and also I hope this notebook can help others who are interested in Deep Learning to know about the it.
+This repository aims to record my process of learning the CV&CG and also I hope this notebook can help others who are interested in CV&CG to know about the it.

 > author: Rui Wu